dhbesson/rocket-landing-demo/README.md

   5. Install Python 2.7
   6. Install kRPC, numpy, pandas, and time libraries
   7. Copy landing_git_v1_20181004.py into the python directory
+  8. (Optional) Copy the hire.png file into the Flags folders in the game directory "...\Kerbal Space Program\GameData\Squad\Flags"

 ## Running the Simulation #####